san francisco web design

 Place the removed cams and caps in the correct order on some newspaper.

-In order to access the head retaining bolt at the back of the engine I recommend removing the starter motor which is a fairly simple job.
-Two bolts plus a nut holding the terminal as arrowed.
+In order to access the head retaining bolt at the back of the engine I recommend removing the starter motor which is a fairly simple job after the oil pipe has been taken off.
+It is held on by two bolts plus a nut holding the terminal as arrowed.

 The oil pipe is also removed giving clear access to the head retaining bolt arrowed in the picture.